 Viewed in a national context, the doctor shortage issue will be most dire for Texans.
 The other extreme is here in Massachusetts, which has the apparent luxury of a projected surplus of primary care doctors.
 However, regardless of the area of the country, rural regions — such as ours, in the Berkshires — face persistent challenges in attracting and keeping primary care doctors.

 Reasons for the physician shortage are complex and well-documented.
 Overall enrollment is rising in the nation’s medical schools, but fewer grads are entering the primary care field.
-An aging population and improved health insurance through the Affordable Care Act, are increasing demand for health care providers.
+An aging population and improved health insurance through the Affordable Care Act, are increasing demand for health care Clinicians.
 Longtime, experienced physicians are grappling with burnout, which can lead to early retirement and poor quality of life at work.
 In our own state, licensing and credentialing physicians who want to work in our state is slow, inefficient and cumbersome.